ttm/ubiquitousInequality/notes/plosOne.md

 (https://en.wikipedia.org/wiki/Mathematical_model) The paper doesn't contain anyhting like this.

 Here are a number of commnets that express my bewilderment and concern.
-Line 19 - Wha about SOC.
+- Line 19 - Wha about SOC.
 I know the paper mention Ref.
 2 but that isn't really enough to justify the statement that no unified framework is found in the literature.

 line 22 - "|We demonstrate that the extreme inequality of power laws results from a uniform distribution with respect to the resources allocated to each component."
 The value of this kind of "demonstration" is very questionable.
 No concrete examples pointing to mechanisms is given.
 The results essentially a consequence of some verbale circular arguments

-line 30.
+- line 30.
 This quote is from Aristotle.
 It is of course OK to reference Aristotle, but then include a ref. and it doesn't make Def.
 1 particularly new.
 And of course it is unclear what exactly is meant by "more than" - in what sense.
 This is the problem of "emergence" central to the theory of complex systems and not just a simple fact one can take for given.

-line 39 What are "wave cycles"??
+- line 39 What are "wave cycles"??
+  * cycles/periods

 line 55 I think you want to explain diversity (in the form of inequality) so it is not a good idea to state that it is simply a deep truth.

 line 59.
 Obviously not the case in general.
 But perhaps an interesting assumption in order to highlight inequality generating mechanisms.

 line 74.
 But if the resources are oil and coal, then need to use addition.
+  - state that they mingle into one resource

 ### Notes
-Oil and coal are the same dimension on the model.
+- Oil and coal are the same dimension on the model.
 Thats why they add, not multiply.
 Add this in the article.

 line 89.
 Sounds very strange.
 The more wealth, the more resources one can purchase.

 line 217.
 I think you try to do too many thing at a too abstract level.
 How does this relate to, say, gravity and 1/r^2?
+- yes.

+- maybe mention 3 equanimous aspects of scale-free networks

 ### Notes
 Can we make the propositions better presented and argued?
 Should we strive to make the exposition more in accordance to what Wikipedia describes as a mathematical model?
 SOC is about dynamical systems.
 Our model is more general.
-Maybe change "demonstrate" to "argue".
+- Maybe change "demonstrate" to "argue".
 Maybe present clearly that p(k)/k^\alpha = C is what we are considering to be the natural law.
+OK
 Find where Aristotle said it and cite on the paper?
 Anyway, we are not using Aristotle, but the complex system theory.
-Maybe give examples of what the "more than" is: like birds flying in a triangle where not triangle is given by any individual bird.
+- Maybe give examples of what the "more than" is: like birds flying in a triangle where not triangle is given by any individual bird.
-Changed wave cycles for wave periods.
+- Changed wave cycles for wave periods.
 In the case of oil and coal, the resources are considered of the same type.

 ## Outras potenciais melhoras